mjovanc/morse-code-translator/README.md

 ## How to use

-Simply download the binary from the release tab and run it:
+Simply download the the code, build and run the binary using:

 ```
 ./mct --text SOS